MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

 ## `Append`

-The `Append` constructor creates a subquery that merges the output of multiple queries.
+The `Append` constructor creates a subquery that concatenates the output of multiple queries.

     q = From(measurement) |>
         Define(:date => Get.measurement_date) |>